Trade and Globalization

 When a country opens up to trade, the demand and supply of goods and services in the economy shift.
 As a consequence, local markets respond, and prices change.
 This has an impact on households, both as consumers and as wage earners.

 The implication is that trade has an impact on everyone.
 It's not the case that the effects are restricted to workers from industries in the trade sector; or to consumers who buy imported goods.
-The effect of trade extends to everyone because markets are interlinked, so imports and exports have knock-on effects on all prices in the economy, including those in non-traded sectors.
+The effects of trade extend to everyone because markets are interlinked, so imports and exports have knock-on effects on all prices in the economy, including those in non-traded sectors.

 Economists usually distinguish between "general equilibrium consumption effects" (i.e. changes in consumption that arise from the fact that trade affects the prices of non-traded goods relative to traded goods) and "general equilibrium income effects" (i.e. changes in wages that arise from the fact that trade has an impact on the demand for specific types of workers, who could be employed in both the traded and non-traded sectors).